Head Coach: Terry Stoddard (626-585-7785)

 2000.
 A man of many hats, Stoddard also coaches the Lancers women's water polo team in the Fall season.

-In 2013, it was the greatest season ever in PCC women's swimming history.
-Despite carrying a tiny roster of four swimmers and one diver, Stoddard's troops won an unprecedented 10 events at the South Coast Conference Finals, led by SCC Women's Swimmer of the Year Shannon Cheung, who became the first PCC swimmer to break a conference record with her mark in winning the 200-yard individual medley (2:08.51).
-Cheung would go on to post the highest Lancer women's finish ever in a CCCAA state event, taking second place in the 200 IM.
-PCC finished in eighth place at the state meet, the highest finish in school history.
+In 2013, despite carrying a tiny roster of four swimmers and one diver, Stoddard's troops won an unprecedented 10 events at the South Coast Conference Finals, led by SCC Women's Swimmer of the Year Cheung, who became the first PCC swimmer to break a conference record with her mark in winning the 200-yard individual medley (2:08.51).
+Cheung would go on to post the then highest Lancer women's finish ever in a CCCAA state event, taking second place in the 200 IM.

 The team's diver, Gwen McKinley, was a school valedictorian with a 4.0 GPA, a rare accomplishment for a PCC student-athlete.
 All five women's team members carried a GPA above 3.4, including Frederick matching McKinley as an 4.0 honors student.